Sunday, November 22, 2015

 I wonder if I'm now guilty of objectifying men.
 Ugh, liberation, equity and equality can be tricky.
 Let's just say that I have a great liking for men, for many of their perspectives, and for their hard work and companionship.
 And yes, I do see the genders as equals.

-But what really gets me, I say as I miss Steinem's point yet again, is that I'll never look as good as she when I'm 81.
-There are recent photos of her all over the Internet, promoting her memoir, still lean, still clad in tight-fitting jeans and body-hugging tops with a belt loosely draped around her slender hips.
+But what really gets me, I say as I miss Steinem's point yet again, is that I'll never look that good when I'm 81.
+There are recent photos of her all over the internet promoting her memoir, still lean, still clad in tight-fitting jeans and body-hugging tops and with a belt loosely draped around her slender hips.

 And because Steinem probably needs a walk-in tub like a fish needs a bicycle.